Jamcdonald120/Titancraft-Above-Wiki/Enchantments.md

 ### Vanilla Enchantments
+Here is a list of all of the enchantments that can go above normal level limitations, when you acquire them in the Above.

 | Name | Normal Max Level | New Max Level |
 | --- | --- | --- | --- | --- | --- |
 | Efficiency | V | VI |